 For Microsoft Dynamics CRM 2015 on-premises and IFD installations, you can purchase a private certificate from an issuing authority.
 Import the certificate file into the Personal\Certificates store on your computer using the certificate Microsoft Management Console (MMC) snap-in.
 Next, export a public key file of your certificate in Base64 format.
 This public certificate will be used in the next task.
 For more information, see the MMC Help.

 Configure Microsoft Dynamics CRM for Azure integration

-Refer to the topic Walkthrough: Configure CRM for integration with Microsoft Azure for step-by-step instructions on configuring Microsoft Dynamics CRM 2013 integration with Microsoft Azure platform.
+Refer to the topic Walkthrough: Configure CRM for integration with Microsoft Azure for step-by-step instructions on configuring Microsoft Dynamics CRM 2015 integration with the Microsoft Azure platform.

 Configure Azure ACS for Microsoft Dynamics CRM integration

 You need to configure the rules and issuers of your Microsoft Azure solution to allow a listener to read the Microsoft Dynamics CRM message posted to the Microsoft Azure Service Bus.
 In addition, you must configure the service bus rules to accept the Microsoft Dynamics CRM issuer claim.